 An effect can disallow conceding, but such an effect only applies to subgames; a player can always concede the main game (even during the subgame) regardless of any effects that might disallow it, in which case they automatically concede the subgame too (even if it is disallowed).

 Rules 508.1d (requirements/restrictions for attacking creatures) and 508.1e (assigning bands) should be exchanged.
 (This way, requirements/restrictions can care about which creatures are banded with which other creatures.)
-However, if the effect does not mention banding, then banding is ignored when determining requirements/restrictions for that effect only.
+However, if the effect does not mention banding or declaration of bands, then declaration of bands is ignored when determining requirements/restrictions for that effect only.

 If some rule or effect moves an object to "the hand", "the library", or "the graveyard", it means that zone belonging to the owner of that object.
 If multiple objects are being moved in this way, they might have different owners than each other and therefore each one moves to its owner's zone.
 If they are placed in a specific place in an order by choice or a random order, the usual rules are used to resolve this but they are done per each player.
 If multiple objects are "shuffled into the library", then each player who owned any of these objects shuffles their library; each such library is only shuffled once in this way regardless of how many objects are being moved in this way.

 If an object would be an instant or sorcery when it enters the battlefield, instead it is revealed and remains in its current zone.
 (This is a slight variant of rule 304.4; the original rule fails to consider some situations.)
 Similarly, if an permanent's copiable values would be an instant or sorcery when it is faced up for any reason, instead it is revealed and remains face down.